polyfy/polylith/readme.md

 [user](https://docs.github.com/en/github/using-git/setting-your-username-in-git)
 name and email.

-Depending on what operating system you use, _Mac_, _Linux_ or _Windows_, continue the installation from here.
+The Polylith tool can be installed on Mac, Linux or Windows, so please follow the installation instructions for your operating system of choice:

 ### Install on Mac